ReekenX/dotfiles/README.rst

 Reusable configuration files for geeks like me.

 Already tested on Gentoo, Ubuntu and Debian servers.
-Works out of the box or inside the box.
+Works out of the box.
+Or inside the box.

 Does not have dependencies!